Entemena: Foundation tablets

 Several votive tablets in the name of Entemena are known.
 They usually records Entemena's name, title and filiation, and his accomplishment in establishing temples or devotional images.
 The tablets are often associated with a "foundation nail", called temen ("foundation") in Sumerian, which was inserted into the ground under the foundation of temples, together with the inscribed tablets and offerings such as jewelry or small statuettes of protective divinities.
+A proclamation on one of the foundation stones of Enmetena says that he "instituted liberty in Lagash.
+He restored the child to its mother, and the mother to her child; he cancelled interest."
+This is the first known mention of the word ama-gi, translated here as liberty.

 Perforated plate of Dudu

-Another artifact related to Entemena is a votive plaque beating the name of Dudu, priest of Lagash for Ningirsu in Entemena's time.
+Another artifact related to Entemena is a votive plaque bearing the name of Dudu, priest of Lagash for Ningirsu in Entemena's time.
 Dudu is known as priest of Lagash under Entemena from the last line of the inscription on the silver vase of Entemena.
 The plate was made out of bitumen, a rather distinctive feature, as most such plaques were made of limestone or gypsum.
-The plaque depicts various scenes: a standing man in a kaunakes holding a walking stick, a resting cow, and the symbol of Lagash: an eagle holding two lions, although the lions are uncharacteristically biting back at the wings of the eagle.
+The plaque depicts various scenes: a standing man in a kaunakes holding a walking stick, a resting cow, and the symbol of Lagash: an eagle (Anzû) holding two lions, although the lions are uncharacteristically biting back at the wings of the eagle.
 A symbolic wave pattern at the bottom of the plate is thought to symbolize the flow of water.

 It is inscribed with the following text: "For Ningirsu of the Eninnu, Dudu, priest of Ningirsu ... brought [this material] and fashioned it as a mace stand."
 The exact function of the plaque is unknown: it has been interpreted as a mace-holder, a plaque to be nailed into the wall of a temple, or a door panel.